ynput/pype-setup/README.rst

 will abort unless used with **--force**.
 That will force install to clean destination environment.

+**--workstation** will install only python environment of computer, to proceeding with deployment.
+As deployment should be installed only once on some network share.

 Installation will download and setup python dependencies and then it will load ``deploy/deploy.json``.
 Using this file setup will populate repositories in ```repos``.
 If they exists but differs with specified